davegill/TWC_VALIDATION/README_ANOVA_details.md

 ```
 The three key factors are `LOCATIONS`, `COMPILERS`, and `TIMES`.
 We always and only care about the `F Statistic` for the `COMPILERS` factor.
 The other two factors are to make sure that we are not confounding the interpretation of our results.
 The probability of the given `F Statistic` is based on the degrees of freedom of the factor (here the `df` for `COMPILERS` is `0002`) and the degrees of freedom of the `Error` (here, `1197`).
 These three values, `0.005`, `0002`, and `1197` (the `F Statistic`, the degrees of freedom for the factor of interest, and the degrees of freedom for the `Error`) are sufficient to compute a probability.

 A final python script is run to compute the probability of F Statistic.
-The result is interpreted as "What is the probability of rejecting the null hypotheis , rejecting the hypothesis that the fields are the same?"
+The result is interpreted as "What is the probability of rejecting the null hypotheis, i.e. rejecting the hypothesis that the fields are the same?"

    - A very high probability means that we DO reject the null hypothesis, that we DO interpret this field as different.
    - A very low probability means that we DO NOT reject the null hypothesis, that we DO interpret the field as similar.